tschutter/digital-dc-power-supply/README.rst

 paint, especially when using the sheet metal nibbler on the square holes.
 I resigned myself to repainting the enclosure when I was done.

+The best way to make the edges of the rectangular holes straight was to use a flat bastard file.
+Using the Dremel here doesn't work well at all.

 Front Panel Labels
 ++++++++++++++++++